globalbibletools/gbt/docs/contributing.md

 1. [Install](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html#install-sam-cli-instructions) the SAM cli.
 1. [Install](https://www.docker.com) docker.
 1. Copy `env-example.json` to `env.json` to the lambda-functions project and update with your local env vars.
-You can use `host.docker.internal` in situtations where the host IP address is needed.
+You can use `host.docker.internal` in situations where the host IP address (AKA `localhost`) is needed.
 This allows the docker container to connect to services on your host machine.
 1. Run `nx serve lambda-functions` in a terminal to make the lambda functions available on port 3000.
    - **Note** - you have to restart this every time you make code changes.
 Hot reload isn't trivial when running local lambda functions - see [here](https://github.com/aws/aws-sam-cli/issues/901) and [here](https://github.com/aws/aws-sam-cli/issues/921).